Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Abstract

 \section{Abstract}

 Fock-Goncharov's moduli spaces $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ of framed ${\rm PGL}_3$-local systems on punctured surfaces $\frak{S}$ provide prominent examples of cluster $\mathscr{X}$-varieties and higher Teichm\"uller spaces.
-In a previous paper of the author (arXiv:2011.14765), the so-called ${\rm SL}_3$ quantum trace map is constructed for each triangulable punctured surface $\frak{S}$ and its ideal triangulation $\Delta$, as a homomorphism from the stated ${\rm SL}_3$-skein algebra of the surface to a quantum torus algebra that deforms the ring of Laurent polynomials in the cube-roots of the cluster coordinate variables for the cluster $\mathscr{X}$-chart for $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ associated to $\Delta$.
-We develop quantum mutation maps between special subalgebras of the cube-root quantum torus algebras for different triangulations, and show that the ${\rm SL}_3$ quantum trace maps are compatible under these quantum mutation maps.
-As a result, the quantum ${\rm SL}_3$-${\rm PGL}_3$ duality map constructed in the previous paper is shown to be independent of the choice of an ideal triangulation.
+In a previous paper of the author \cite{Kim}, building on the works of others, the so-called ${\rm SL}_3$ quantum trace map is constructed for each triangulable punctured surface $\frak{S}$ and an ideal triangulation $\Delta$ of $\frak{S}$, as a homomorphism from the stated ${\rm SL}_3$-skein algebra of the surface to a quantum torus algebra that deforms the ring of Laurent polynomials in the cube-roots of the cluster coordinate variables for the cluster $\mathscr{X}$-chart for $\mathscr{X}_{{\rm PGL}_3,\frak{S}}$ associated to $\Delta$.
+We develop quantum mutation maps between special subalgebras of the cube-root quantum torus algebras for different triangulations and show that the ${\rm SL}_3$ quantum trace maps are natural, in the sense that they are compatible under these quantum mutation maps.
+As an application, the quantum ${\rm SL}_3$-${\rm PGL}_3$ duality map constructed in the previous paper is shown to be independent of the choice of an ideal triangulation.